soyart/ssg/README.md

   This implementation is good for deploying ssg remotely, because it's just 1 Go executable.

+  A Go wrapper for ssg-go is also available in [`soyweb`](./soyweb/).

+  > Note: both ssg-go and soyweb will probably not work on Windows due to
+  > Windows path delimiter being different than POSIX's

 ## Build from Nix flake

 ```